MarkAlarm/SMW-Public/Cluster Bullet Shooter/readme.txt

  Sprite shooter created by MarkAlarm
  Cluster bullet created by MarkAlarm
- Graphics used from the JUMP resource pack MathGetCoordSpd routine created by worldpeace, SA-1 hybridized by MarkAlarm
+ Graphics used from the JUMP resource pack

  Special thanks goes out to the following people:
  worldpeace:
-  For creating one of my favorite levels of all time (Cool or Cruel: Tubular) For inspiring me to create this in the first place For being a tremendous help when I first started trying to make cluster sprites, in a sense being a mentor And for providing me the MathGetCoordSpd routine, for which this sprite would not be the same otherwise
+  For creating one of my favorite levels of all time (Cool or Cruel: Tubular) For inspiring me to create this in the first place For being a tremendous help when I first started trying to make cluster sprites, in a sense being a mentor And for providing me the MathGetCoordSpd routine (for earlier versions of this sprite)

  dtothefourth:
-  For being one of my primary ASM mentors, especially over the past several months to a year For helping me figure out the SA-1 conversion for the math routine And just being there for me any time I have questions for why stuff breaks
+  For being one of my primary ASM mentors, especially over the past year For helping me figure out the SA-1 conversion for the math routine And just being there for me any time I have questions for why stuff breaks